LLNL/umap/docs/sphinx/caliper.rst

 .. _caliper

 ==========================================
-Provide page fault events to Caliper
+Integration within Caliper
 ==========================================

 UMap can be integrated into the Caliper: A Performance Analysis Toolbox in a Library for providing page access pattern profiling.
 We describe the steps for leveraging UMap in Caliper as follows:

 * Install Caliper from https://github.com/LLNL/Caliper.git to <CALIPER_INSTALL_PATH>